A LESSER-KNOWN CYPRIOT CHEESE

 WHAT IS ANARI?

-Cyprus cheeses have influenced Cypriot cooking for centuries and of these, the ‘Halloumi’ cheese is probably the most well known one.
-The lesser-known Cypriot Anari cheese however, is also a main component of Cypriot cuisine and it is just as widespread in Cypriot cooking as Halloumi cheese.
+Cyprus cheeses have influenced Cypriot cooking for centuries.
+The ‘Halloumi’ cheese is probably the most well-known one.
+A lesser-known Cypriot Anari cheese, however, is also a main component of Cypriot cuisine.
+It is just as widespread in Cypriot cooking as Halloumi cheese.
 Cypriot Anari is a soft cheese made from the curds of a mixture of whey, goat and sheep’s milk.
-The result is a mild, slightly tangy creamy textured cheese, which forms a versatile ingredient, used in both sweet and savoury Cypriot dishes.
-The cheese is consumed both fresh in its soft, unsalted moist format, and preserved, in its hard, salted, dry format.
+The result is a mild, slightly tangy, creamy textured cheese.
+Anari cheese forms a versatile ingredient, used in both sweet and savoury Cypriot dishes.
+The cheese is consumed both fresh in its soft, unsalted moist format and preserved, in its hard, salted, dry format.

 A VERSATILE INGREDIENT

-There are a variety of culinary applications that include Anari as vital componant to their table of ingredients.
-The mild flavour of the cheese tends to compliment a wide range of food stuffs well, without overpowering them and the cheese adds both substance and texture to a number Cypriot recipes.
-Anari is mixed with sugar and then flavoured with a number of fruit based ingredients, in combination with rose water and nuts to create creamy dessert fillings for a number of Cypriot desserts.
-Equally it can also be adapted to create a savoury mixture with the addition of herbs and some spices making it ideal for filling both savoury and sweet pastries.
+There are a variety of culinary applications that include Anari cheese.
+The mild flavour of the cheese tends to complement a wide range of recipes well without overpowering them.
+The cheese also adds both substance and texture to several Cypriot dishes.
+This cheese can be used as a filling for both savoury and sweet pastries.
+In the context of a dessert, it is often mixed with sugar and then flavoured with various fruits.
+A combination of rose water and nuts are then added to create a creamy dessert filling.
+As well as this, the cheese can also be adapted to create a savoury mixture.
+The addition of herbs and some spices make it ideal for savoury pastries.
 It is also used to create a filling for Cyprus ravioli and it is also used in salads.
 Anari also features as a grated topping for Cypriot pasta dishes, pizzas and or flatbreads.

 THE PRODUCTION OF ANARI